FerretDB/FerretDB/website/blog/2023-07-27-grafana-monitoring-ferretdb.md

 ### Prerequisites

-- Grafana Enterprise (note that the MongoDB plugin for Grafana is only available for Grafana Enterprise and Grafana Cloud users)
+- Grafana Enterprise or Grafana Cloud (note that the MongoDB plugin for Grafana is only available for Grafana Enterprise and Grafana Cloud users)
 - FerretDB connection URI

 In this tutorial, we'll be making use of the FerretDB `issues` collection.